 When I say "go home," we actually had no physical residence at that time.

 We had voluntarily put our belongings in self storage and parked our car at a company terminal.

-In order to prepare for a 9-week stint on the road, we lined some things up in advance.
-Among them was
+In order to prepare for a 9-week stint on the road, we lined some things up in advance, including:

-We applied ourselves to the utmost during the pre-Christmas rush, knowing that we'd have about 9 days off at home -- that is, in a motel -- around Christmas and the New Year holiday
+Like the cyclist shown here giving maximum effort, we applied ourselves to the utmost during the pre-Christmas rush, knowing that we'd have about 9 days off at home -- that is, in a motel -- around Christmas and the New Year holiday.

-up by decorating our truck as frugally as possible
+We cheered ourselves up by decorating our truck as frugally as possible.

 Prepare yourself for any lengthy time away from home with